henkjannl/TravelWallet/Readme.md

 - 3x regular rubber bands 60 mm x 1.4 mm
 - 1x plastic L-slieve (to prevent the paper money from sliding)
 - 1x small piece of paper (to prevent the coins from making noise)
+- Money and cards

 ![Assembly manual](images/manual.png)

 ## CAD file
 The bottom part and the top bar are included in a single FreeCAD file.
-The text triggers a visual bug in FreeCAD so it looks as if the letters shine through.
+The is a visual bug in FreeCAD so it may look as if the letters shine through.
 Don't worry, it does not affect the 3D model.
 - If you want to export the top bar, locate `Top part > Top body > Top bar` in the model tree.
 - If you want to export the bottom part without a name, locate `Bottom part > Bottom body > BottomWithoutName` in the model tree.
 - If you want to export the bottom part with your name on it, follow the [instructions below](#Changing-the-name-in-the-bottom-part).

 ![CAD model](images/model.png)